RomanLut/INAV-X-Plane-HITL/README.md

 Configure **Aircraft with tail** for **Aerolite** and **Fixed wing** for **NK Sufwing**.
 It possible to use plugin with any other models (copy plugin to corresponding Aircraft subfolder).

-Platforms other then "Airplane" are not supported.
+Platforms other than "Airplane" are not supported.

-*Note: If FC is mouted on model, you can use profiles to have different PIDs for simulated aircraft.
+*Note: If FC is mouted on UAV, you can use profiles to have different PIDs for simulated airplane.
 Motor and Servo outputs are disabled in simulation mode.*

 *Note: There is no need to connect battery, if receiver is powered from USB connection.*